sanjeevr5/blog/_pages/about.md

 ---
 layout: page
-title: Data scientist with a focus on natural language and vision.
+title: CV
 permalink: /about/
 ---

-This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

-[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.
+**Data scientist with a focus on natural language and vision.**